Flintlock

 Flintlock of an 18th-century hunting rifle, with flint missing.

-Flintlock is a general term for any firearm that uses a flint-striking ignition mechanism, the first of which appeared in Western Europe in the early 16th century.
+Flintlock is a general term for any firearm that uses a flint-striking ignition mechanism, the first of which appeared in France by Marin le Bourgeoys between 1610 and 1615.
 The term may also apply to a particular form of the mechanism itself, also known as the true flintlock, that was introduced in the early 17th century, and gradually replaced earlier firearm-ignition technologies, such as the matchlock, the wheellock, and the earlier flintlock mechanisms such as the snaplock and snaphaunce.

-The true flintlock continued to be in common use for over two centuries, replaced by percussion cap and, later, the cartridge-based systems in the early-to-mid 19th century.
+The true flintlock continued to be in common use for over two centuries, replaced by the percussion cap and, later, the cartridge-based systems in the early-to-mid 19th century.
 Although long superseded by modern firearms, flintlock weapons enjoy continuing popularity with black-powder shooting enthusiasts.

 History

 An English gentleman c.
 1750 with his flintlock muzzle-loading sporting rifle, in a painting by Thomas Gainsborough.

 French court gunsmith Marin le Bourgeoys made a firearm incorporating a flintlock mechanism for King Louis XIII shortly after his accession to the throne in 1610.
 However, firearms using some form of flint ignition mechanism had already been in use for over half a century.
 The first proto-flintlock was the snaplock, which was probably invented shortly before 1517 and was inarguably in use by 1547.
-Their cost and delicacy limited their use; for example around 1662, only one in six firearms used by the British royal army was a snaphaunce, the rest being matchlocks.
+Their cost and delicacy limited their use; for example around 1662, only one in six firearms used by the English Army was a snaphaunce, the rest being matchlocks.
 The development of firearm lock mechanisms had proceeded from the matchlock to wheellock to the earlier flintlocks (snaplock, snaphance, miquelet, and doglock) in the previous two centuries, and each type had been an improvement, contributing design features to later firearms which were useful.
 Le Bourgeoys fitted these various features together to create what became known as the flintlock or true flintlock.

 Flintlock firearms differed from the then more common and cheaper to manufacture matchlock arms in that they were fired by the spark of the flint against the powder charge rather than by the direct application of a lighted length of cord or (as it was then called) "match".
 This was particularly important with men armed with muskets guarding artillery trains where a lighted cord ("match") would have been a dangerous fire hazard.
 Such men armed with these flintlocks were called "fusiliers" as flintlocks were then called "fusils" from the French word for such.
 Various types were in use by elite infantry, scouts, artillery guards (as noted), and private individuals in European armies throughout most of the 16th and 17th centuries, though matchlocks continued to overwhelmingly outnumber them.
 The early Dutch States Army used flintlocks on an unusually large scale, issuing snaphances to its infantry in the 1620s and true flintlocks by 1640.
 While it is known that the Dutch were the first power to adopt the flintlock as the standard infantry weapon, the exact chronology of the transition is uncertain.